 We hope you enjoy this recipe as much as we did!
 If you give it a try, be sure to let us know!
 Leave a comment, Pin it, or take a picture and tag it #minimalistbaker on Instagram.
 We genuinely love seeing what you cook up.
 Cheers!

-- 8 ounces tempeh* (or sub 1 heaping cup rinsed and drained chickpeas for similar result)
+- 8 ounces tempeh* (or as recipe is written, sub 1 heaping cup rinsed and drained chickpeas for similar result)

 - 1/3 cup vegan parmesan cheese